-Garantia's basic own funds amounted to EUR 105.3 (117.0) million at the end of the financial year.
-Basic own funds decreased as a result of the negative profit for the financial year and a decline in the value of investment assets.
-Basic own funds include, as a deduction, foreseeable dividends, the amount of which also decreased on the previous year.
+Garantia's basic own funds amounted to EUR 109.2 (105.3) million at the end of the financial year.
+Basic own funds increased slightly as a result of the negative profit for the financial year and a decline in the value of investment assets.
+Basic own funds include, as a deduction, foreseeable dividends, the amount of which increased on the previous year.